-Guilford Courthouse National Military Park in Greensboro, first and foremost, commemorates a crucial battle during the Revolutionary War.
+Guilford Courthouse National Military Park in Greensboro commemorates a crucial battle during the Revolutionary War.
 Beyond the history, though, this FREE National Park site offers a wonderful collection of trails that you can walk, bike, or even drive your car through.

 It’s a history lover’s paradise.
 But with so many trails and paths to explore, it’s also a nature lover’s dream.
 We’ll take you through why Guilford Courthouse appeals to a wide variety of audiences in this guide that covers all the things we love about it!

 Guilford Courthouse National Military Park (10 Things We Love!)

 One of the best things about Guilford Courthouse is that the parking is free and the park is free to enter.
 As long as it’s open, you can simply park and enjoy it!

 Read More: Central North Carolina (100+ Amazing Places to Visit)

 2. Open 7 Days a Week (Excluding 3 Holidays)